 Are you considering a career in this dynamic field?
 If you’re wondering, “What exactly does an environmental consultant do?” you’re in the right place.
-In this article, we explore an average day in the life of an environmental consultant, delve into the educational background typical of these professionals, discuss their typical workplaces, and explain why their expertise in sustainable practices is more sought after now than ever.
+Everglades Univeristy explores an average day in the life of an environmental consultant, delves into the educational background typical of these professionals, discusses their typical workplaces, and explains why their expertise in sustainable practices is more sought after now than ever.

 What does an environmental consultant do?